martinferianc/WineClassification-EIE3/README.md

 This project was a part of coursework for module EE3-23 Machine Learning at Imperial College London, [Link](http://intranet.ee.ic.ac.uk/electricalengineering/eecourses_t4/course_content.asp?c=EE3-23&s=E3#start)

-It considers two plausible methods for classification into quality classes based on the physicochemical tests: Linear Regression Classifier and a Neural Network.
+It considers two plausible methods for classification into quality classes based on the physicochemical tests: _Linear Regression Classifier_ and a _Neural Network_.

 ## Structure
 ```